rfeinman/pyBPL/README.md

 ## Setup

-This code repository requires Torch and Pyro.
+This code repository requires PyTorch and Pyro.
 A full list of requirements can be found in `requirements.txt`.
 To install, run the following command to clone the repository into a folder of your choice:
 ```